Quantum-Accelerators/quacc/docs/user/wflow_engine/executors2.md

 !!!
 Hint

     Before deploying remote calculations for the first time, make sure you can run locally without a workflow manager.
-Once you are confident that works, try submitting running that same Python script on your desired computing resource (e.g. by submitting it as a job to the scheduler).
+Once you are confident that works, try running that same Python script on your desired computing resource (e.g. by submitting it as a job to the scheduler).
 These preliminary tests will help you identify potential issues early on.

 ## Pre-Requisites